 But if you treat diet like doing time in jail, well how long can you sustain this depressing reality?
 We aren’t taught to eat correctly, either we indulge in junk food or bring ourselves to a near-death experience by following a low-calorie or a fad diet.
 Why do we have to go to such extremes?

 Processed food can be addictive

 Yes, you read correctly.
-Eating can become a food addiction.
+Eating can become an addiction.
 Especially when it comes down to processed foods and sugary treats.
 It isn’t your fault that you cannot control yourself when you are around junk food.
-Food addiction is a real problem.
 Processed food can create an addiction similar to drug abuse.